erikmaday/unusual-whales-mcp/README.md

 # Unusual Whales MCP Server

-An MCP server that gives Claude access to [Unusual Whales](https://unusualwhales.com) market data - options flow, dark pool activity, congressional trades, and more.
+An MCP server that provides access to [Unusual Whales](https://unusualwhales.com) market data - options flow, dark pool activity, congressional trades, and more.
+Works with any MCP-compatible client (Claude, or any LLM/application that supports MCP).

 ## What You Can Do

-Ask Claude about the market using natural language:
+Ask about the market using natural language:

 - "What's the options flow for AAPL today?"
 - "Show me the latest congressional trades"